 Businesses also strive to produce a “single view of the customer,” Different data sets can be efficiently organized and accessed in a single interface or dashboard to provide one view of a customer’s relevant information and account.

-Challenges arise when customer data is divided into various separate systems or when information is complicated by outdated or duplicate information, which slows down and hampers the market process.
+Challenges arise when customer data is divided into various separate systems or when information is complicated by outdated or duplicate information, slowing down and hampering the market process.
 These difficulties can lead to a drop in customer experience due to extended wait times through improper handling of technical support cases, phone calls, and other issues.

 Social CRM points to companies engaging consumers directly through social media platforms such as Facebook, LinkedIn, and Twitter.
 Social media showcases an open panel for customers to share their experiences with a brand if they are promoting products or airing grievances.